 AARP’s employees earn more than its members pay in dues.

-- AARP’s lucrative financial partners, UnitedHealth and OptumRx, have been the subject of numerous investigations and allegations related to billions in overcharges related Medicare.
+- AARP’s lucrative financial partner, UnitedHealth, has been the subject of numerous investigations and allegations related to billions in overcharges related to Medicare.